 Jack Skellington as Sandy Claws with Sally

 Next, we have the Tweedles from Alice in Wonderland, who meet near Mad Tea Party.
-Unfortunately, due to the rain, I didn’t get a chance to see them.
+They are on the opposite side from Alice and the White Rabbit.

 Winnie the Pooh and Friends